CarbonORM/CarbonPHP/documentation/websockets.md

     ```

 In both cases, the use of public static implies these properties are meant to be accessible and modifiable from outside the class without needing an instance of the class.
 This approach is common in designs where a class provides a service or functionality that can be customized via callbacks.
+You can set custom callables anytime before CarbonPHP is invoked and after Composer autoload has run.

 ## Source
 Please refer to the [actual source here](https://github.com/CarbonORM/CarbonPHP/blob/lts/carbonphp/programs/WebSocket.php) for the most up-to-date code.